vlkv/hackernoon_article_1/README.md

 instead of a tuple of two 32-bit integers is that it is super unclear how TinyGo treats data when function return complex tuple-like result.
 It was not documented at the moment of the writing this article (or simply I could not find it).
-So this should be considered as a workaround hack (that works wery well) to return a pair of 32-bit integers from a function that is exported from Wasm module.
+So this should be considered as a workaround hack (that works wery well) to return a pair of 32-bit integers from a function that is exported from a Wasm module.

 ```go
 // Here `reqBytes` is a []byte array with the DataRequest serialized bytes